String Quartet No. 17 (Villa-Lobos): Analysis

-The first movement is in ternary, ABA form, rather than the expected sonata-allegro form, and has a long concluding coda of thirty-seven measures.
+The first movement is in ternary form, rather than the expected sonata-allegro form, and has a long concluding 37-measure coda.

 The second movement is also in ternary form and has the character of the improvised instrumental serenade called a choro.

 The third movement is a traditional scherzo with trio, followed by a concluding coda.

 The finale breaks with traditional forms, offering instead a succession of three unrelated sections, a transition, and a recapitulation of the first half of section one, and an extended coda.